Delta Air Lines’ loyalty program, Delta SkyMiles, lets you earn miles you can use to offset the cost of future travel.

 You can earn 40,000 bonus miles after you spend $2,000 in purchases in your first six months.
 Some notable perks of this card include a free first checked bag on Delta flights, and a 20% discount on in-flight purchases aboard flights operated by Delta.
 The Delta Gold card has a $99 annual fee, $0 introductory annual fee for the first year.
 (See Rates & Fees).

 Delta SkyMiles® Platinum American Express Card

-This card earns 50,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $2,000 in purchases in your first three months, plus up to $100 back in statement credits for eligible purchases at U.S. restaurants with your card within the first three months of membership.
+This card earns 50,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $3000 in purchases in your fist six months.

 Perks include priority boarding and up to a $100 fee credit toward TSA PreCheck or Global Entry every four years.
 TSA PreCheck helps flyers skip long airport security lines, while Global Entry lets flyers bypass regular immigration lines into the U.S. at eligible airports; both require passing a background check.